kjerstid/GEOF211_compendium/GEOF211_book/BoundaryConditions/Physical_BC.md

 Physical descriptions of boundary conditions means that we design the type of boundary conditions (the mathematical ones described in section {ref}'BoundaryCondtitions:Mathematical_BC') to match a desired physical behavior at the boundary.
 Most of the considerations discussed below, relates to boundary conditions of momentum, $\bar u(x,y,t)=\begin{bmatrix} u(x,y,z,t) \\ v(x,y,z,t)\\w(x,y,z,t)\end{bmatrix}$, where viscous forces may become important close to wall boundary conditions, or where you must consider how the flow may pass through an open boundary.
 For other parameters, such as temperature, salinity, moisture, etc., you are more free to set the boundary conditions in various ways, depending on your types of boundaries.

-## Wall boundary conditions
+## Closed boundary conditions
-In geophysical fluid dynamic models, we sometimes encounter boundaries that should act like walls.
+In geophysical fluid dynamic models, we sometimes encounter boundaries that should be closed and act like walls.
 In ocean models, we typically have coastlines, or in low-altitude atmospheric models we may tall mountain ranges.
 When we have a wall boundary condition, we must ensure that the fluid velocity normal to the boundary is zero.
 This means that we have a homogenous Dirichlet condition for flow normal to the wall.

 Let us consider an example with a 1D model for advection and a forward in time, centered in space (FTCS) scheme, on a model domain $x\in[0,L]$: